bitnami/charts/bitnami/prometheus-operator/README.md

 ### Additional scrape configurations

-It is possible to inject externally managed scrape configurations in a ConfigMap by enabling `prometheus.additionalScrapeConfigsExternal`.
-The ConfigMap must exist in the same namespace when Prometheus is starting.
-Its name is generated using the `prometheus-operator.prometheus.fullname` template with a `-scrape-config` suffix.
-The file it contains has to be named `additional-scrape-configs.yaml`.
+It is possible to inject externally managed scrape configurations via a Secret by enabling `prometheus.additionalScrapeConfigsExternal`.
+The secret must exist in the same namespace which the Prometheus Operator will be deployed into.

+The secret name which you create **must** be created using the format: `{prometheus-operator.prometheus.fullname}-scrape-config`.
+The file which the secret contains **must** be named: `additional-scrape-configs.yaml`.

+For example, if you deploy the chart with the name: `prometheus-operator`, the name of the secret should be: `prometheus-operator-prometheus-scrape-config`.

+For more information, see [CoreOS Prometheus Operator - Additional scrape configuration documentation](https://github.com/coreos/prometheus-operator/blob/master/Documentation/additional-scrape-config.md#additional-scrape-configuration).

 ## Upgrading